-Plan participants may transfer prior contributions and earnings up to three times per calendar month for employee contribution amounts and for employer contribution amounts.
-However, participants cannot transfer balances between pre-tax and Roth after-tax accounts.
-Participants receive employer matching contributions equal to 100% of a participant's contributions up to 6% of their eligible compensation.
-Employee contributions are made on a pre-tax basis except for those contributions that the employee designates as Roth contributions, which are made on an after-tax basis.
-Participants may direct the investment of the employer matching contributions to any of the funds available in the Plan (excluding the Questar stock fund which is closed to new contributions), or if not so directed, the employer matching contributions are invested in the same investments as that of the employee contributions.
+Participants may direct the investment of their contributions and the employer matching contributions to any of the funds available in the Plan (excluding the Questar stock fund which is closed to new contributions), or if not so directed, the employer matching contributions are invested in the same investments as that of the employee contributions.
 Some of the individual funds charge redemption fees to individual participants in order to recover the costs associated with short-term investor trading.
 Some funds have introduced purchase-blocking policies when a participant transfers or realigns out of the particular fund.
 A purchase-blocking policy requires the participant to wait a specified number of days before transferring or realigning back into the same fund.
-If employees do not make an investment election, the default investment for the Plan is the MFS Total Return Fund.
+At December 31, 2011, if employees do not make an investment election, the default investment for the Plan is the Oakmark Equity & Income Fund I.